 Part 3: Discover podcast videos

-One transcript proves the search path works.
-Now we need all DataTalks.Club
+One transcript proves the search path works, so now we need all

-podcast episodes.
-The website is built from a GitHub repository, and the
+DataTalks.Club podcast episodes.
+The website is built from a GitHub

 uv add requests pyyaml tqdm

-Use the pinned commit below.
-Pinning the commit keeps the workshop reproducible even if the live website changes later:
+Read the metadata from a specific commit so the workshop stays reproducible even if the live website changes later:

 import requests